aloglu/instapaper-desktop/README.md

 # Instapaper

-An [Electron](http://electron.atom.io) wrapper for Instapaper for Windows and macOS.
+An [Electron](http://electron.atom.io) wrapper for Instapaper for macOS and Windows.

 ## macOS